microbuilder/armreveng/armasm_primer.md

 - The **program counter** (`R15`) contains the address of the next instruction to be executed by the ARM core.
-This register will be incremented before after an instruction is executed, enabling sequential program flow unless a different value is written to this register, cause the code to jump to the newt address.
+This register will be incremented before an instruction is executed, enabling sequential program flow unless a different value is written to this register, causing the code to jump to the new address.
+With Thumb instructions, `PC` is always ahead by 4 bytes.
 - The **link register** (`R14`) contains the return address for subroutines, which usually holds the `pc` value from the previous function call so that the application can return to the calling address once execution of the